futoin/specs/draft/ftn7_iface_invoker_concept.md

 By design, most Executor implementations also implement Invoker design as it is required for separation of concerns on Service/RPC level, but not single project level.

+There are several native events supported using [FTN15 Native Event][] interface

 # 1.1.
 Reserved interface names